Site And Structural Packages

 We coordinate the work so foundations, shell packages, hardscape, utilities, support areas, and final closeout reinforce one another.
 That is the value of a general contractor on commercial and industrial work.
 The project is led as one program, not as a set of isolated trades reacting to one another after mobilization.

-- Turnover planning that supports durable site performance after occupancy
+- Turnover planning that supports durable drainage performance after occupancy in Fort Bend County's flood-sensitive commercial and industrial environment

 Facility types that commonly need storm drainage and detention infrastructure

-We plan storm drainage and detention infrastructure work for industrial parks around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
+We plan storm drainage and detention infrastructure work for industrial parks and commercial campuses in Sugar Land, Stafford, and Missouri City requiring Fort Bend County post-Harvey detention standard compliance around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
 That matters in the Sugar Land and Houston market because those conditions are rarely isolated.
 They overlap.
 When the facility type is clearly understood early, the general contractor can sequence the work in a way that supports operations and occupancy instead of forcing late field compromises.

-We plan storm drainage and detention infrastructure work for retail developments around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
+We plan storm drainage and detention infrastructure work for retail developments and healthcare facilities in Telfair, Riverstone, and First Colony commercial zones requiring master-planned community drainage standard coordination around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
 That matters in the Sugar Land and Houston market because those conditions are rarely isolated.
 They overlap.
 When the facility type is clearly understood early, the general contractor can sequence the work in a way that supports operations and occupancy instead of forcing late field compromises.

-We plan storm drainage and detention infrastructure work for business campuses around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
+We plan storm drainage and detention infrastructure work for business campuses and corporate facilities along US-59 requiring Oyster Creek and Fort Bend Subsidence District drainage compliance around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
 That matters in the Sugar Land and Houston market because those conditions are rarely isolated.
 They overlap.
 When the facility type is clearly understood early, the general contractor can sequence the work in a way that supports operations and occupancy instead of forcing late field compromises.

-We plan storm drainage and detention infrastructure work for large logistics sites around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
+We plan storm drainage and detention infrastructure work for large logistics sites along Grand Parkway 99 requiring comprehensive detention and outlet control coordination for flat Fort Bend County sites around the issues that tend to move the schedule first: site readiness, utility timing, structural release, access, and turnover.
 That matters in the Sugar Land and Houston market because those conditions are rarely isolated.
 They overlap.
 When the facility type is clearly understood early, the general contractor can sequence the work in a way that supports operations and occupancy instead of forcing late field compromises.

 Delivery process